Learn about the hierarchy and detailed explanations of each element, including the Ad Accounts, Apps, Campaigns, Ad Groups, Creative Groups and more.

 Ad Group is the smallest sub-unit of the campaign.
 The campaign targets and creative groups must be set within each ad group.
 Learn more about Ad Group Settings

-Tip: Multiple ad groups may be added if you wish to set multiple custom targets or creative groups separately within a single campaign.
+Tip: Multiple ad groups may be added if you wish to set multiple targets or creative groups separately within a single campaign.

 Creative Group is a set of creatives that are grouped together that is included under the product.
 Learn more about Creative Group Settings